StartArticlesThe Era of "Self-Healing IT": Autonomous systems that fix failures without intervention...

 The Era of "Self-Healing IT": Autonomous systems that fix failures without human intervention

-We have definitively entered the era of Self-Healing IT, or TI self-healing.
-A new technological model in which digital systems and infrastructures not only identify failures, but they make decisions and carry out corrective actions autonomously, without waiting for human validations or relying on support teams availability.
-I see this advancement as more than just an innovation, it is an urgent need given the increasing complexity of modern digital environments
+We have definitively entered the era of Self-Healing IT.
+A new technological model in which digital systems and infrastructures not only identify failures but also make decisions and execute corrective actions autonomously, without waiting for human validations or relying on support teams' availability.
+I see this advancement as more than an innovation; it is an urgent necessity in the face of the growing complexity of modern digital environments.

-Over the past few years, We witnessed the evolution of IT management shift from a reactive model to a proactive model, with intensive use of monitoring and alert tools.
-But even with this evolution, we continue operating within a limited cycle, which failures still need to be interpreted and solved manually.
-The result is response time limited by human capacity, delays in incident resolution, impact on user experience and operational performance indicators
+Over the past few years, we have witnessed the evolution of IT management shift from a reactive model to a proactive one, with intensive use of monitoring tools and alerts.
+But even with this evolution, we continue to operate within a limited cycle, where failures still need to be interpreted and resolved manually.
+The result is response time limited by human capacity, delays in incident resolution, impact on user experience, and operational performance indicators.

 The Self-Healing IT approach breaks this cycle.
-She represents the consolidation of a truly intelligent model, where automation is combined with analytical and predictive capabilities to anticipate problems, apply real-time corrections and continuously learn from encountered incidents.
-It's not just about automating specific tasks or running correction scripts, we are talking here about a model where artificial intelligence (AI), machine learning and native integration with IT Service Management (ITSM) systems enable systemic and scalable self-healing
+It represents the consolidation of a truly intelligent model, where automation is combined with analytical and predictive capabilities to anticipate problems, apply real-time corrections, and continuously learn from the incidents faced.
+It's not just about automating specific tasks or running correction scripts; we're talking about a model where artificial intelligence (AI), machine learning, and native integration with IT Service Management (ITSM) systems enable systemic and scalable self-healing.

-In my experience, I have put this vision into practice through the integration of robotic process automation (RPA), AI resources and a deep integration layer with systems.
-This architecture allows events triggered by failures, like an overload on a server, a service that stopped responding, or an anomalous spike in memory consumption, be treated automatically, from detection to resolution.
-Automation goes far beyond just "restart service", it involves contextual logic, root cause analysis, automated opening and closing of tickets and transparent communication with stakeholders in the business area
+In my experience, I have been implementing this vision through the combination of robotic process automation (RPA), AI resources, and a deep integration layer with systems.
+This architecture allows events triggered by failures, such as server overloads, a service that stopped responding, or an anomalous spike in memory consumption, to be handled automatically, from detection to resolution.
+Automation goes far beyond simply "restarting a service"; it involves contextual logic, root cause analysis, automated opening and closing of tickets, and transparent communication with the stakeholders of the business area.

-I see daily the positive impact of this approach.
-To exemplify, let's think about a hypothetical situation of a financial sector institution, that faces thousands of recurring calls every month, how tickets, password reset and even more complex infrastructure issues.
-By adopting a platform focused on Self-Healing IT, the number of manual tickets in the company can decrease drastically, reducing the average resolution time and increasing operational efficiency.
-In addition to being able to free up technical teams to focus on strategic initiatives, and not in repetitive and low-value tasks
+I see the positive impact of this approach daily.
+To illustrate, let's consider a hypothetical situation of a financial sector institution that faces thousands of recurring tickets every month, such as support requests, password resets, and even more complex infrastructure issues.
+By adopting a platform focused on Self-Healing IT, the company's number of manual tickets can drop drastically, reducing the average resolution time and increasing operational efficiency.
+In addition to being able to free up technical teams to focus on strategic initiatives rather than repetitive and low-value tasks.

-It is essential to understand that the concept of self-healing IT is not a futuristic luxury, it is a practical response to current demands.
-With the increasing adoption of distributed architectures, multicloud, microservices and hybrid environments, the complexity of IT operations has become so high that manual supervision is no longer sufficient.
-The human capacity to monitor, interpreting and acting is being surpassed.
-That's where Self-Healing IT comes in, like a layer of intelligence that ensures continuity, resilience and performance, without overloading the teams
+It is essential to understand that the concept of self-healing IT is not a futuristic luxury; it is a practical response to current demands.
+With the increasing adoption of distributed architectures, multicloud, microservices, and hybrid environments, the complexity of IT operations has become so high that manual oversight is no longer sufficient.
+The human capacity to monitor, interpret, and act is being surpassed.
+That's where Self-Healing IT comes in, as a layer of intelligence that ensures continuity, resilience, and performance without overloading teams.

 I firmly believe that the future of IT lies in intelligent automation with self-correction.
-A future where platforms are proactive, resilient and increasingly invisible, because they simply work.
-This new era requires a change of mindset.
+A future where platforms are proactive, resilient, and increasingly invisible because they simply work.
+This new era requires a change in mindset.
 Stop seeing automation as something isolated and start viewing it as a self-healing and integrated ecosystem.
 Self-Healing IT is the foundation for this.
-He does not replace the human, but enhances your work, redirecting the focus of operational tasks to real innovation.
-I am convinced that this journey is inevitable
+It does not replace humans, but enhances their work by redirecting the focus of operational tasks towards real innovation.
+I am convinced that this journey is inevitable.

 Fernando Baldin